Published November 15, 2018 in Warp & Woof

 More than ever, it seems that whether you vote for a Democrat or a Republican depends on where you live and who you are.
 It isn’t really about issues, it’s about tribes.
 Tribalism is growing, not subsiding.
 Sometimes, however, demographics do change.
 Virginia is now a classic example: it is more diverse, more suburban, better educated than twenty years ago.
 It’s seen a bluification.
 But some rust belt and rural states in the Midwest are undergoing redification.They experience a brain drain and decline of their cities and educational infrastructures.
 This seems to be true of Ohio, Indiana, and Missouri.
 But, even here there continue to be blue oases within those red states (i.e., cities).
 House seats can be won by Democrats in such places, and in this year’s elections many were.

 Certain indicators can predict accurately how you will vote.
 And, the myth of telecommunications bringing us closer together was clearly exposed in these last two election cycles.
-The, not less.
+The Internet age has contributed to greater tribalization, not less.
 The indicators are:

 - · How old are you?
 (18-to-29-year-olds are Democrats, if they vote; 65+ are mostly Republicans)

 - · How close do you live to your next-door neighbor? (if more than 200 yards, you’re a Republican)

 - · Where did you go to school? (it’s too much to say that only non-college-educated are Republicans, but education does matter)